OTR Mean in Text : Explained With Real Examples💬(2026)

 SlangMeaningWhen to Use

-nglNot Gonna LieHonest feelings
+nglNot Gonna LieHonest feelings or reactions

-confidentialPrivate infoFormal
+confidentialPrivate infoFormal or serious communication

-between usJust usPersonal
+between usJust usPersonal/private chats

-secretHidden infoCasual
+secretHidden infoCasual or serious context

 FAQs❓